yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 To mitigate this, byte[] {{< gh-hovercard "10666" "added a toggle" >}} in `Emulation > Configure… > Graphics > Advanced` called “Sync to framerate of video playback” that, when enabled, will dynamically re-enable the framerate limit while a video cutscene is playing.

 {{< imgs
-	"./af.png| Totally not the same pic"
+	"./af.png| Totally not the same pic from earlier"
   >}}

 While digging into the AccelerateDMA code, Epicboy found an {{< gh-hovercard "10583" "incorrect check" >}} that affected buffer-to-texture copies.